 The days when burning coal to generate energy was the worst offender for greenhouse gas emissions are over.
 In 2019, for the first time since the Industrial Revolution, more of Britain’s electricity will come from zero carbon energy sources than fossil fuels.
-This shift to renewables like solar, hydro and wind, means that energy generation has been overtaken by transport when it comes to carbon emissions.
-This is perhaps no surprise as the number of miles we travel every year has increased by almost a third, from 255 billion in 1990 to 328 billion in 2018.
+This shift to renewables like solar, hydro and wind means that energy generation has been overtaken by transport when it comes to carbon emissions.
+This is perhaps no surprise, as the number of miles we travel every year has increased by almost a third; from 255 billion in 1990 to 328 billion in 2018.

-The negative impact of this on both individual lives and the economy is huge as air pollution currently leads to over 40,000 premature deaths and six million sick days every year in the UK, costing the NHS over £6bn and the UK economy £22bn.
+The negative impact of this on both individual lives and the economy is huge, as air pollution currently leads to over 40,000 premature deaths and six million sick days every year in the UK, costing the NHS over £6bn and the UK economy £22bn.
 One way to help counter this is to speed up the shift to cleaner electric vehicles (EVs).

 Britain is already leading the way with its pledge to reach net zero by 2050, but to achieve this we need to shift up a gear in the adoption of EVs.
-Steps are being made to encourage faster uptake, with a ban on sales of new petrol and diesel cars by 2040.
+Steps are being taken to encourage faster uptake, with a ban on sales of new petrol and diesel cars by 2040.
 London has introduced an Ultra Low Emission Zone and Bristol is set to follow suit, announcing plans to ban petrol and diesel cars from the city centre.